SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 ### Installing NodeJS version 8

-Once the Build Definition has been created, the first thing you need to do is instal NodeJS.
+Once the Build Definition has been created, the first thing you need to do is install NodeJS.
 Make sure to install version 8, as SharePoint Framework depends on it.
 ![installing node 8](../../images/azure-devops-spfx-02.png)

 > [!NOTE]